Cadet College Petaro: Academics

 The main body of students is admitted each year to Class 8.
 Until the academic year 1998–99, the college used to admit a small contingent of boys from the rural districts of Sindh to Class 7, to prepare them for competitive success with the new entry into Class 8.
 However, it was decided by the Board of Governors of the college to discontinue Class 7 from 1999 onwards.
 All Class 7 Cadets stayed in Shahbaz House.
-Shahbaz house became a full-fledge house in 2000; having a similar strength of all Classes like the other houses, and started participating in all Inter-House competitions to compete for the Championship.
+Shahbaz house became a full-fledged house in 2000; having a similar strength of all classes like the other houses, and started participating in all Inter-House competitions to compete for the Championship.

 College students have normally secured most of the top positions in the competitive Hyderabad Board of Intermediate and Secondary Education examinations every year.
 Further, the first batch of O-levels brought a fruitful result by bringing 4 A*, 33 As and 20 Bs in May/June CIE O-Level Examinations 2012 under the supervision of the O-levels co-ordinator and House Master 'Sachal House' Mr. Ahsan Ali Shah.